Central Texas Tenant Rights

 In many cases, landlords are required to disclose information such as details about security deposits, hidden fees, move-in checklists, utility arrangements, and maintenance arrangements.
 Other issues such as health hazards, smoking regulations, or recent room flooding or damage must be disclosed to tenants.

 Landlords must also disclose, either orally or in writing, any hidden aspects of the property such as mold or asbestos.
 Failure of the landlord to disclose information may lead tenants to financial compensation if they incurred losses as a result of the failure to disclose.
 Several nondisclosure statutes can carry hefty fines.
-Consult a Texas real estate lawyer if you have any doubts about your living situation.
+Consult a Texas real estate attorney if you have any doubts about your living situation.

 Right to Repairs